Ever gone to do a ‘number 2’ and you feel pain while at it or after? It makes you wonder why on earth pooping should be this painful.

 We’ve finally come to the end of this article explaining possible reasons why it hurts when you poop.
 Constipation, Hemorrhoids and anal tears are very common reasons why defecation may be painful.

 If you are currently experiencing painful poops, you should seek help from a doctor near you to identify why and get it treated as soon as possible.
-If you have any questions, please feel free to use the comment section, we’ll be glad to respond.

 Latest posts by Dr. Omiete Charles-Davies (see all)